Zackattak01/WindowsBrainfuckCompiler/README.md

 The executable is in the [/bin/Debug/netcoreapp3.0](/bin/Debug/netcoreapp3.0) folder.
 The program is designed to be used from the command line.

 To compile a program use 'BrainfuckCompiler <Your_bf_program>'.
 This will create an executable with the same name that will also be runnable from the command line.

+If using the build flag "-fio" the IO files will be named <program_name>\_input.txt and <program_name>\_output.txt the output file will be created at runtime if it is not precreated but the input file will not, so it needs to be created before runtime.

 # Build Flags
 -cio: Uses console IO rather than file IO (this flag is redundant as it is set by default)